Lux Yard and Homes Skip to content

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

 We’ve always loved the cozy ambiance of a fire pit.
 There’s something truly magical about gathering around a crackling fire, sharing stories, and roasting marshmallows.
-But when our clients wanted to add a fire pit to their backyard, they also wanted to create a covered outdoor space.
+But when our clients wanted to add a fire pit to their backyard.
+More specifically they wanted to place a fire pit under a gazebo to create a cozy covered outdoor space.

 The question was: Is it safe to have a fire pit under a gazebo?
 The answer is yes, it can be, but there are important safety considerations to keep in mind.